nanobox-io/nanobox-docs/source/boxfile/code-services.html.md

 ```

 ## Deploy Hooks
-Deploy Hooks allow you to "hook" into thedeploy process and execute scripts or commands.
+Deploy Hooks allow you to "hook" into the deploy process and execute scripts or commands.
 Each type of hook takes place during a specific stage of the deployment process.

 ### before_deploy
 `before_deploy` hooks run after code has been deployed to new instances, but before traffic is routed to the new instances.
 These are ideal for things such as migrations.